Tenefou/valentines_LP/README.md

-A simple website to ask your girlfriend to be your Valentines (don't worry she'll say yes :)
+A simple interactive website to ask your girlfriend to be your Valentine !

+Made with React (Vite + TS) and Framer Motion :)